OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 }
 ```

-In the future we plan to simplify the SDK so that `Borrow` isn’t needed and so that `Router` composition is more configurable.
+In the future we plan to simplify the SDK so that [`Borrow`][Borrow] isn’t needed and so that [`Router`][Router] composition is more configurable.
 The motivation for this becomes clearer in complex cases of multi-level inheritance, which we intend to improve.

 ## Exporting a Solidity interface

 Recall that Stylus contracts are fully interoperable across all languages, including Solidity.
 The Stylus SDK provides tools for exporting a Solidity interface for your contract so that others can call it.
-This is usually done with the `cargo stylus` [CLI tool](https://github.com/OffchainLabs/cargo-stylus#exporting-solidity-abis), but we’ll detail how to do it manually here.
+This is usually done with the `cargo stylus` [CLI tool][abi_export], but we’ll detail how to do it manually here.

-The SDK does this automatically for you via a feature flag called `export-abi` that causes the `#[external]` and `#[entrypoint]` macros to generate a `main` function that prints the Solidity ABI to the console.
+The SDK does this automatically for you via a feature flag called `export-abi` that causes the [`#[external]`][external] and [`#[entrypoint]`][entrypoint] macros to generate a `main` function that prints the Solidity ABI to the console.

 ```rust
 cargo run --features export-abi --target <triple>